developer-friendly/blog/docs/blog/posts/2025/011-azure-cdn-gha/README.md

 I will continue to employ [OpenID Connect] now and forever, in any system that is OIDC-compliant.

-I hope, one day, to get rid of [GitHub] PATs once the good folks there finally support OIDC authentication!
+I hope, one day, to get rid of [GitHub] PATs[^gh-pat] once the good folks there finally start supporting OIDC authentication!

 [Ansible]: ../../../category/ansible.md
 [Azure]: ../../../category/azure.md